The Green & Healthy Homes Initiative

 Winner Blurb

-GHHI began in Baltimore, Maryland, as the Coalition to End Childhood Lead Poisoning.
-Although originally focused on reducing lead hazards, the organization’s community-based workers perceived that other home-based environmental health hazards—especially asthma triggers—also demanded attention to support children’s health.
+GHHI began in Baltimore, Maryland, as the Coalition to End Childhood Lead Poisoning but the organization’s community-based workers understood that other home-based environmental health hazards—especially asthma triggers—required attention.
 In 2000, with seed money from the Annie E. Casey Foundation, the Coalition established one of the first Healthy Homes programs in the nation.
 In 2013, the Coalition changed its name to GHHI to reflect its broadened scope of services and mission impact, with Baltimore as its flagship site.

 Award Year